 Was the First Great Migration a Success or Failure?

-The First Great Migration arguably developed from the disenfranchisement that African-Americans faced in the South – from about 1890 to 1910, the post-Civil War South reinstated Jim Crow laws excluding African-Americans from political interests.
-This migration was foremost a search for luxuries such as the right to vote and serve in public office in face of white monopolization of the sharecropping system.
-When lynching had become a socially accepted activity in the South, African-Americans were forced to pursue better opportunities in the North.
-In this essay, I will argue that the First Great Migration was less of a success than it is purported to have been by outlining some of the additional problems that millions of African-Americans faced when they migrated to the North.
+The First Great Migration developed from the political and racial oppression African Americans experienced in the South, especially in the wake of Reconstruction.
+Between 1890 and 1910, white southerners created Jim Crow laws that suppressed the political rights of African Americans.
+In response, black southerners began to look to other areas of the country whey could achieve economic and political equality.
+The migration was foremost a search for luxuries political freedom, namely the right to vote and the right to run for public office.
+It also represented a desire to escape the harsh economic realities of the sharecropping system.
+African Americans also desired to live in a place where white racial violence did not exist.
+As lynching became more prevalent across the South, black southerners were compelled to pack up their bags and head northward and westward.
+Given the challenges they encountered, however, the first phase of the Great Migration was not the success black migrants envisioned during their exodus to the North.

-Their dream was not just racial equality but also political flexibility and jobs.
-Here I argue that the “separate but equal” policy of the South was mirrored by the Northern version of Jim Crow, better known as Northern racial liberalism (which viewed statutory remedies as sufficient).
-I will also argue that they faced more restrictions with regards to housing due to the industrial market system of the North (especially in cities like Chicago, Detroit and New York).
-I agree that there were some successes – for instance, toppling the system of sharecropping (which depended on African-American labor) and bringing more exposure to the drama and brutality of the long civil rights struggle often sugarcoated by the media.
-Employers like Henry Ford hired black workers to maintain the status quo and replace decreases in immigration.
+Their dream was not just to achieve racial equality but also to secure better jobs and political opportunity.
+Here I argue Whereas the South’s segregationist system had been underpinned by law, African Americans confronted a northern version of Jim Crow that was supported informally by practice.
+In particular, white race liberals in the North viewed statutory remedies as sufficient.
+They espoused what became known as northern racial liberalism, that is, they advocated for political equality of all races but cautioned that the state could not intervene into existing political and social relations to enforce that equality.
+The results were predictable.
+Black migrants confronted an informal color line that mirrored the barriers they faced in the South.
+More specifically, they faced discrimination in housing and in the industrial sectors of the North (especially in cities like Chicago, Detroit and New York).
+While their movement out of the South signaled an end to their suffering within the brutal sharecropping, with its dependency on black labor, they were forced to work in the least-skilled, lowest paid jobs in the North.
+Employers like Henry Ford hired black workers but placed them into the dirtiest jobs where the prospects of growth were nil.
+In many ways, this was done to maintain the status quo while solving the manpower shortages that had been created by World War I and the abatement in European immigration.

-But as Martin Luther King said, racism in the North may have been out of sight but was still present in the soft form of the “white moderate who preferred order to justice”.
-This means that they preferred economics over real justice.
+But as Martin Luther King later indicated, racism in the North may have not been as readily noticeable but it was still present in the gentler form of the “white moderate who preferred order to justice.”
+In essence, white northerners desired to maintain the existing racial order while maintaining urban peace rather than pursuing real equality and justice.
 Later on African-Americans gained some respect as a result of the United States’ rivalry with the Soviet Union, but Hall notes that this “Cold War” racial liberalism obstructed real progress – for instance, the State Department and the Dixiecrats distinguished civil liberties from economic justice, causing organizations like the NAACP to turn most of their efforts toward specific instances of de jure discrimination in the South for maximum efficacy.